 ASTM E303-22 Revolutionizes Floor Slip Resistance Testing in the USA

 Floor slip resistance tests in the USA have historically been written by the members of the ASTM F13 committee.
 Comprised mostly of expert “liars for hire” that exclusively work for slip and fall attorneys, and representatives of the flooring industry, these tests have been based on either no science, or very little shady science.
-The tests and the instruments the test methods were designed for were either created to get the answer lawyers will find useful (see the now-withdrawn ASTM F1677 for the Brungraber Mark II and Mark IIIB, and now-withdrawn ASTM F1679 for the English XL Variable Incidence Tribometer), or to help sell slippery floors in America (see ASTM C1028).
+The tests and the instruments the test methods were designed for were either created to get the answer lawyers will find useful (see the now-withdrawn ASTM F1677 for the Brungraber Mark II and Mark IIIB, and now-withdrawn ASTM F1679 for the English XL Variable Incidence Tribometer), or to help sell slippery floors in America (see now-withdrawn ASTM C1028).

 The F13 members have now decided that since all their test methods are getting withdrawn because they lack precision or any good science behind them, they will now not publish ANY more test methods that mention a specific device.
-That way, they can keep using whichever withdrawn test method suits them on any given day to either sell slippery tile, or to help win a lawsuit with nothing more than “junk science” and a withdrawn test method.
-(Spoiler alert: they always lie under oath and say the test methods they use were withdrawn for mentioning patented devices, but they know that’s not the primary reason their standards were withdrawn.
+That way, they can keep using whichever withdrawn test method suits them on any given day to either help them sell slippery tile, or to help them win a lawsuit with nothing more than “junk science” and a withdrawn test method.
+(Spoiler alert: they always lie under oath and say the test methods they use were withdrawn for mentioning “patented devices”, but they know that’s not the primary reason their standards were withdrawn.
 Either that, or these “experts” were too stupid to realize BEFORE they published an ASTM standard that the ASTM doesn’t allow for standards to be published for patented devices.
 If they’re THAT dumb, they shouldn’t be publishing children’s book, never mind testifying in major slip and fall lawsuits!)

 Enter science, international research, and integrity!